polius/meteornext-docs/docs/guides/administration/groups.md

 **LIMITS**

-- **Maximum file upload size (MB)**: This value is optional and it's used to limit the maximum file upload size in MB allowed to be uploaded in the [Restore](../utils/restore) section using the *File* method.
+- **Maximum Size (MB)**: This value is optional and it's used to limit the maximum file size in MB allowed to perform Imports, Exports and Clones.

+- **Concurrent executions**: This value (numeric) is optional and it's used to limit the amount of Imports, Exports and Clones that can be executed in the same time.
+If this values is setup then an automated queue system will start and will only execute X operations every 10 seconds (using polling).
+It's useful to give stability to your infrastructure.
+In this way you will avoid unwanted peaks of large amount of data transfer at the same time.

 **SLACK**